header source

 ぷるぷるした直方体

-In this article, I will discuss the actual costs of studying abroad and how to reduce the financial burden.
+In this article, I will detail the actual costs incurred for studying abroad and how to reduce the financial burden.

-Note that I have calculated the costs based on an exchange rate of $1 = 80 yen.
+Note that I'm using an exchange rate of $1 = 80 yen.

 Language School